-Abnormal Security has detected an increase in BEC attacks that successfully compromise email accounts despite multi-factor authentication (MFA) and Conditional Access.
-While MFA and modern authentication protocols are an important advancement in account security and should be used whenever possible, many common applications — such as those used by mobile email clients (for example, iOS Mail for iOS 10 and older) — do not support modern authentication.
+Abnormal Security has detected an increase in business email compromise (BEC) attacks that successfully compromise email accounts, despite multi-factor authentication (MFA) and Conditional Access.
+While MFA and modern authentication protocols are an important advancement in account security and should be used whenever possible, many common applications—such as those used by mobile email clients, including iOS Mail for iOS 10 and older—do not support modern authentication.
 This means that it is not possible to enforce MFA when a user signs into their account using one of these applications.

-Legacy email protocols, including IMAP, SMTP, MAPI and POP, do not support MFA, making it possible for attackers to easily bypass MFA using these legacy applications.
+Legacy email protocols, including IMAP, SMTP, MAPI and POP, do not support multi-factor authentication, making it possible for attackers to easily bypass MFA using these legacy applications.